MintyOrb/writing/the_moral_case_for_STEM.md

 Most things seem to work just fine without requiring our daily attention and contribution.

-The are so many humans it's easy to start assuming that *someone *has things under control.
+The are so many humans it's easy to start assuming that *someone* has things under control.
 It enables a kind of willful ignorance and social loafing of knowledge.

 The effects of our actions are hard to conceptualize, and no snowflake feels responsible for the avalanche.

 ### How fragile is society, really?

-At any given moment, over half a million humans are flying through the air in thin metal fuselages [[s]](https://www.quora.com/How-many-people-are-in-the-air-flying-at-any-given-time).
+__At any given moment, over half a million humans are flying through the air in thin metal fuselages [[s]](https://www.quora.com/How-many-people-are-in-the-air-flying-at-any-given-time).__

-*At the same time, a single computer glitch can cause hundreds of delays or cancellations. *[[1]](http://money.cnn.com/2017/01/29/news/delta-system-outage/index.html)[[2]](http://www.telegraph.co.uk/news/2017/05/27/british-airways-chaos-computer-systems-crash-across-world-causing/)[[3]](http://www.chicagotribune.com/business/ct-united-flight-delays-0209-biz-20170208-story.html)
+*At the same time, a single computer glitch can cause hundreds of delays or cancellations.* [[1]](http://money.cnn.com/2017/01/29/news/delta-system-outage/index.html)[[2]](http://www.telegraph.co.uk/news/2017/05/27/british-airways-chaos-computer-systems-crash-across-world-causing/)[[3]](http://www.chicagotribune.com/business/ct-united-flight-delays-0209-biz-20170208-story.html)

-Monocropping and farming on massive scales has made food production insanely productive and efficient.
+__Monocropping and farming on massive scales has made food production insanely productive and efficient.__

-*But, a single pest or disease can wipe out the entire yield as it did in the irish potato famine. *[[1]](http://www.gracelinks.org/blog/1150/the-danger-of-monocrops-lessons-from-the-irish-potato-famin)[[2]](https://www.sciencedaily.com/releases/2016/10/161012134054.htm)
+*But, a single pest or disease can wipe out the entire yield as it did in the Irish potato famine.*[[1]](http://www.gracelinks.org/blog/1150/the-danger-of-monocrops-lessons-from-the-irish-potato-famin)[[2]](https://www.sciencedaily.com/releases/2016/10/161012134054.htm)

-In any modern city *millions *of humans packed into close proximity can coexist in relative harmony.
+__In any modern city *millions* of humans packed into close proximity can coexist in relative harmony.__

 *But, any city is just three days without food, power, or water away from rioting and chaos.* [[1]](https://www.ctvnews.ca/world/chaos-and-looting-in-los-cabos-as-electricity-water-out-3-days-after-odile-1.2010764)[[2]](https://www.thetimes.co.uk/article/britain-four-meals-away-from-anarchy-fc9kfgc0w92)

 #### Technology has enabled individuals to do what only governments and corporations could do before.

-With a few keystrokes a programmer can spin up hundreds of computers to train a machine learning algorithm that can help detect early stages of cancer.
+__With a few keystrokes a programmer can spin up hundreds of computers to train a machine learning algorithm that can help detect early stages of cancer.__

 *Or they can unleash a national scale cyber attack.*